Ronan Farrow: 'Catch And Kill' Tactics Protected Both Weinstein And Trump

 On AMI's kill file on Donald Trump

 AMI did indeed purchase the rights to [Playboy model] Karen McDougal's story in order to bury it.
-Another story that I broke ... is about a case in which they purchased the rights to a claim by a Trump Tower doorman that he was aware of a relationship Trump had had that had produced a "lovechild." ...
+Another story that I broke ... is about a case in which they purchased the rights to a claim by a Trump Tower doorman that he was aware of a relationship Trump had had that had produced a "love child." ...

-Like many of these "catch and kill" stories, it's unclear whether the underlying claim has any veracity.
-The lovechild story ... may or may not be spurious, and also on some level, who cares, right? ...
+Like many of these catch-and-kill stories, it's unclear whether the underlying claim has any veracity.
+The love child story ... may or may not be spurious, and also on some level, who cares, right? ...
 The thing that is absolutely worth caring about is the transaction, the fact that there was a potential violation of campaign finance law here and a media outlet acting as an arm of a political candidate.
 Here again there is an example of collaboration between the candidate and the news outlet, The National Enquirer, to try to go after a story, and here again, the underlying claim in that lawsuit raises a lot of question marks. ...
 But the fact that AMI went after it has not been disputed by them — they've confirmed it — and is yet another interesting data point in this unfolding saga which is still a subject of serious criminal investigation.

-On Trump's personal lawyer, Michael Cohen, going to the Enquirer and requesting the kill file
+On Trump's personal lawyer Michael Cohen going to the Enquirer and requesting the kill file

 I talk about for the first time seeing the master list of all of the Trump dirt, if you will, that AMI had in its vaults.
 Early in 2016 ... the National Enquirer and Dylan Howard created a master list of everything that they had on Trump.
 And again, you'll sense a running theme here.
-The story here is not what was on the list we saw it.
+The story here is not what was on the list we saw.
 It's about 60 entries and this is the first time a reporter has seen the insides of the vault, if you will.
 It is mostly news that has already been out there.
-There's about five affairs, some of those haven't become public, but consensual affairs-type items.
+There's about five affairs — some of those haven't become public — but consensual affairs-type items.
 There's at least one allegation of abuse, but it's the Jill Harth allegation, which ultimately did become public.
 But what is a significant story is that this list was made and we have a multiple-sourced account backed by documentation of National Enquirer leadership beginning to shred documents related to Trump in the days before the election — and this is strenuously denied by Dylan Howard.
-We have that denial in the book, but there are ironclad accounts of him ordering a destruction of documents and, a year later when a senior official at The National Enquirer went to check whether all of the Trump dirt still existed in the vault, there were documents that were missing consistent with that account of document destruction.
+We have that denial in the book, but there are ironclad accounts of him ordering a destruction of documents and, a year later — when a senior official at the National Enquirer went to check whether all of the Trump dirt still existed in the vault — there were documents that were missing consistent with that account of document destruction.

-On The National Enquirer endorsement of candidate Trump
+On the Enquirer's endorsement of candidate Trump

-Throughout the election, The Enquirer, as it was seeking to catch and kill stories for Trump, was also sort of descending farther and farther into this rabbit hole of endorsing Trump really hammering on Hillary Clinton. ...
-For the whole year she was about to die, according to The National Enquirer.
+Throughout the election, the Enquirer, as it was seeking to catch and kill stories for Trump, was also sort of descending farther and farther into this rabbit hole of endorsing Trump and really hammering on Hillary Clinton. ...
+For the whole year she was about to die, according to the National Enquirer.
 And I think that a lot of us in the press discounted the significance of that.
 We weren't conscious of all of this real estate on checkout stands at grocery stores all around the country being devoted to pushing one candidate.
-And that's where the criminal investigation and the non-prosecution agreement signed between AMI and prosecutors is significant, because it acknowledges that something quite possibly illegal and quite possibly material to the election and the future of this country played out.
+And that's where the criminal investigation and the nonprosecution agreement signed between AMI and prosecutors is significant, because it acknowledges that something quite possibly illegal and quite possibly material to the election and the future of this country played out.
 The stakes ... are very high, both for the individuals involved and for the future of our democracy.
 We had an election that was very much, I think, affected by this practice of catch and kill.

 On what AMI got in return for killing unflattering stories about Trump

 They have now admitted that there was a quid pro quo and that there were meetings in which a deal was struck to collaborate in this way. ...
-You saw things like [AMI CEO] David Pecker getting a lot of access to the White House, suddenly getting a lot of access to potential Saudi donors at a time when The Enquirer was on its last legs and suffering from declining circulation numbers and a lot of debt.
-So we're very careful not to say anything speculative, but certainly there are ways in which David Pecker, the head of The National Enquirer, the head of AMI and others at The Enquirer benefited from this.
-And we talk about Dylan Howard ... the editor of The National Enquirer, who worked under David Pecker, sending friends pictures from inaugural events, really having access and being in the corridors of power.
+You saw things like [AMI CEO] David Pecker getting a lot of access to the White House, suddenly getting a lot of access to potential Saudi donors at a time when the Enquirer was on its last legs and suffering from declining circulation numbers and a lot of debt.
+So we're very careful not to say anything speculative, but certainly there are ways in which David Pecker, the head of the National Enquirer, the head of AMI and others at the Enquirer benefited from this.
+And we talk about Dylan Howard ... the editor of the National Enquirer, who worked under David Pecker, sending friends pictures from inaugural events, really having access and being in the corridors of power.
 So there was an exchange of access and largesse for killing these stories, it appears.

-On The National Enquirer's attempts to discredit Farrow
+On the Enquirer's attempts to discredit Farrow

-As I began to break these stories about The National Enquirer I too became in Dylan Howard's words, "National Enquirer fodder," and he sent a letter to [New Yorker editor] David Remnick, very furiously railing against me and saying, "Ronan is about to become National Enquirer fodder," and indeed I did.
-For a brief shining moment, Terry, I was in all-caps sans serif villain in the pages of The National Enquirer, and I joke about it, but it is actually painful and intrusive and an ugly business to have an outlet that is essentially a thinly-veiled attack dog for powerful people come at you and say, you better come in and talk or we're going to just unleash whatever we want to make up or dig up about you, and with The Enquirer it's usually a lot of both.
+As I began to break these stories about the National Enquirer I, too, became in Dylan Howard's words, "National Enquirer fodder," and he sent a letter to [New Yorker Editor] David Remnick, very furiously railing against me and saying, "Ronan is about to become National Enquirer fodder," and indeed I did.
+For a brief shining moment, Terry, I was an all-caps sans serif villain in the pages of the National Enquirer, and I joke about it, but it is actually painful and intrusive and an ugly business to have an outlet that is essentially a thinly veiled attack dog for powerful people come at you and say, you better come in and talk or we're going to just unleash whatever we want to make up or dig up about you, and with the Enquirer it's usually a lot of both.

 Sam Briger and Seth Kelley produced and edited this interview for broadcast.
 Bridget Bentz, Molly Seavy-Nesper and Meghan Sullivan adapted it for the Web.